 How to Stencil a Cork Board

-1. Paint the cork board inside the frame with Martha Stewart white paint (I used “Snowball
+Step 1: Paint cork board with white paint

 When I stencil I like to squeeze a small amount of each paint I plan to use on a paper plate.
 For this rainbow stencil the thin brushes work really well.
 Just dip the brush in paint and then dab on the paper plate several times to remove excess paint before stenciling.
 Use an up and down blotting motion to stencil.

 Stenciling a table is similar to stenciling a cork board.
 If you are placing stencils around the edge of the table you just want to be a bit more exact with your placement by measuring beforehand.

 Step 1: Paint with three coats of paint

 Start by covering the table with a fresh coat of white paint.
 I used a large foam brush and an 8 oz. jar of Snowball paint and gave the table three coats, letting it dry between coats.